It's not hard to expect the

 As the album progresses on so do the changing sounds with each song: world music type rhythms accompanied by wind instruments and a sped up tempoed chorus make up the 4th track, "With Out You My Life Would Be Boring" while the 5th track, "Wrap Your Arms Around Me" dives back in to a deep ambiance with an intense tempo.
 After 55 seconds eerie seconds, "Crake" drones into a 19 minute long industrial, experimental instrumental track "Old Dreams Waiting to Be Realized" and before you know it "Old Dreams" morphs into the remaining 6 songs.

-"There are so many old ideas that are not realized yet: classless society, real democracy, all peoples' right to move and be in the world with the same circumstances, I could go on,"
+society, real democracy, all peoples' right to move and be in the world

-Olof Dreijer stated in an interview with Pitchfork Magazine
+Olof Dreijer stated in an interview with Pitchfork Magazine.

 At times it can be uncomfortable listening through out the double album's 13 tracks which overload senses with a wide variety of ominous shrieking alternative synth-rock questioning everything from: monarchy and patriarchy to gender and race, racism, environmentalism, class, sexuality separatism, feminism and socialism in their very own way.
 In an odd way the songs